 The Mexican Holiday "El Grito" & Independence Day – Sept 15th/16th

-Banks will be closed Monday, Sept 16th and many businesses will operate on holiday hours over the three day period.
-Festivities beginin the evening hours with a re-enactment of Father Hildalgo's speech by the local authority and the tolling of the bell in most pueblos and often fireworks of the 15th.
+Festivities beginin the evening hours of September 15 with a re-enactment of Father Hildalgo's speech by the local authority and the tolling of the bell in most pueblos and often fireworks.
 Parades and further celebrations continue on Monday the 16th.

 The cause of the Mexican Revolution had been festering for more than 100 years.
 A harsh four class system that separated the population into indian, Mestizo (mixed), Mexican born Spaniards and the ruling pure Spanish class. with the wealth, land holdings and power all held by the smallest group of pure Spanish origin.

 In the afternoon hours on the 15th of September, 1810, Father Hidalgo and co-conspirators Ignacio Allende and Juan Aldama heard that a Spanish military had been dispatched to arrest them Late that night, some say around 11PM, they rang the bell of the little church in Dolores and the ten year revolution began.

 Father Hidalgo had been preaching fiery sermons, critical of the oppressive class system and domination of the ruling class by the Spanish.
 Hidalgo himself was a Mexican born Spaniard, son of a middle class property overseer.
 His actions had come to the notice of both the Spanish seeded government and the Church.